OceanDynamicsUConn/GroupManual/README.md

   One of the PI's critical tasks is to identify interesting and relevant scientific problems for our group to puzzle over.
-This requires a broad and deep understanding of field, creativity, and some luck.
+This requires a broad and deep understanding of field and creativity and luck.

 2. **Pursue funding**:
-  The PI has the responsibility to pursue support from federal agencies to fund our research program.
+  The PI has the responsibility to pursue funds from federal agencies to support our research program.
 Getting extra-mural funding is crucial, because a graduate student at UConn costs tens of thousands of dollars per year.
 Going to the field to collect new data or buying computers and high-performance computing time to run numerical models and analyze data also costs a lot of money.
+Cesar's summer salary is also paid with extra-mural funds.

 3. **Mentor students**:
    One of the most serious (and fun) responsibilities